 - Our approach to participant recruitment and assessment.

 - Our brand and our communications strategy.

 The Service User and Carer Reference Group meets regularly throughout the year.
 Outside of these meetings, members can also get involved in various aspects of our work such as assessing, teaching, and presenting at events.

 - Experience of using mental health services, and/or experience of caring for someone who has experience using services.

 - Knowledge and/or experience of the role of mental health social workers within services.

-- A commitment to represent service users’ and carers’ views and needs.
+- A commitment to put forward service users’ and carers’ views and needs.

 - Ability to work with other members of the group, as a team.

 - Preferably, some knowledge of debates within and about mental health social work – e.g. about the profession’s role within services, or what best practice looks like.
 (This is desirable, not essential.)

 We are currently at maximum capacity for SUCRG membership, so unfortunately we won’t be able to accept new members at this time.
 If you have any questions about the group, do get in touch: